cvhariharan/cvhariharan/README.md

-1455 is the number of subgroups of the symmetric group on 6 symbols.
+1733 is the smallest prime that contains exactly 6 smaller primes as substrings.